 Cons OF Road BIKES

-Road Bikes vs Fixie - Feature Comparison
+Road Bike vs Fixie - Feature Comparison

 Now comes the fun part.
 What distinguishes fixed gear bikes from road bikes?
 And which bike is ideal for what kind of rider?
 We'll uncover the answers to these questions below: